 Voluntourism: Why ICC Rejects It

-CEO Peter Maize explains how well-run volunteer China Teams are not voluntourism and have a positive influence on the health and well-being of the children and young people in our care.
+CEO Peter Maize explains how well-run volunteer Short Term Teams are not voluntourism and have a positive influence on the health and well-being of the children and people.

 The issue of “voluntourism” has been discussed in the humanitarian field for many years.
 Sometimes the focus has been on weekend volunteers who are literally “slumming” as they visit impoverished communities.
 The custom of giving small gifts to eager children has equally been criticised as a well-intentioned act that contributes to a mindset of dependency.
 Recently there have been questions raised about the validity and psychological impact of bringing teams to orphanages in different parts of the world.